ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

 Based on these responses, I identified the `category` parameter as a possible SQL injection point and continued further testing.

-**What I observed:**

-- The `category` parameter was reflected in the SQL query.
-- Adding a single quote caused a database error.
-- This confirmed that the `category` parameter was a possible SQL injection point.

-# Step 2 - Determining the Number of Columns
+## Step 2 - Determining the Number of Columns

 After identifying the possible SQL injection point, the next step was to find the number of columns returned by the original SQL query.

-This is required because a UNION query only works when both SELECT statements return the same number of columns.
+This is required because a UNION query only works when both `SELECT` statements return the same number of columns.

 I tested the parameter with a UNION-based query and used different numbers of `NULL` values to match the columns returned by the original query.